 Colorado Springs, CO 80909

-USABA is a Colorado-based 501(c) (3) organization that provides life-enriching sports opportunities for every individual with a visual impairment.
-A member of the U.S. Olympic Committee, USABA provides athletic opportunities in various sports including, but not limited to track and field, nordic and alpine skiing, biathlon, judo, wrestling, swimming, tandem cycling, powerlifting and goalball (a team sport for the blind and visually impaired).
+USABA is a Colorado-based non-profit organization that provides life-enriching sports opportunities for every individual with a visual impairment.
+A member of the U.S. Olympic Committee, USABA provides athletic opportunities in various sports including, but not limited to: beep baseball, bowling, track and field, Nordic and alpine skiing, biathlon, hockey, judo, rowing, wrestling, 5-a-side soccer, swimming, tandem cycling, powerlifting and goalball.

 United States Blind Golf Association